Bisphenol A Health Effects – Should You Be Worried About BPA Exposure?

 • Do not store food in scratched or damaged plastic containers, or other containers with plastic lining.

-• Consider asking a health professional about special urine testing especially if there is history of reproductive difficulties, uterine fibroids, breast cancer, menstrual abnormalities, or history of infertility.
+• Consider asking a health professional about special urine testing especially if there is a history of reproductive difficulties, uterine fibroids, breast cancer, menstrual abnormalities, or a history of infertility.

 Share and find tips with other readers: